yusofleet/captain/README.md

 - If you're in non-git repository, captain will tag the built images with `latest`.
 - If you're in dirty-git repository, captain will tag the built images with `latest`.
-- If you're in pristine-git repository, captain will tag the built images with `latest`, `commit-id`, `branch-name`, `tag-name`.
+- If you're in pristine-git repository, captain will tag the built images with `latest`, `commit-id`, `branch-name`, `branch-name-commit-id`, `tag-name`.
 A maximum of one tag per commit id is supported.

 ## Roadmap